The two founding sisters started their religious lives many years before in a Dominican Monastery in Union City, New Jersey.

 A new library wing was added.
 It was blessed and dedicated in honor of St. Thomas Aquinas, O.P. by Adam Cardinal Maida.

 The RCIA from various neighboring parishes make annual visits to the Monastery for part of their formation, praying Vespers with the Sisters and learning what Monastic life is.

 Fr.
 Lawrence Kearney, O.P. named first permanent Chaplain to the Monastery, St. Joseph Cottage (Chaplin House) is remodeled and prepared for occupancy, and the Sisters had a new garage built to house three cars and tractors.

 December 8, 1999

-The community receives its letter of aggregation into the Dominican Order.
+The community receives letter recognizing it as a member of the Dominican Family.